Logical quality: Third logical qualities

-The Indian Tradition
+The Indian tradition

 In Indian logic it has long been traditional to claim that there are four kinds of claims.
 You can affirm that X is so, you can deny that X is so, you can neither-affirm-nor-deny that X is so, or you can both-affirm-and-deny that X is so.
 Each claim can also take one of four truth-values true, false, neither-true-nor-false, and both-true-and-false.
 However the tradition is clear that the four kinds of statements are distinct from the four values of statements.
-Nagarjuna is sometimes interpreted as teaching that there is a fifth logical quality besides the four typical of Indian logic, but there are disputing interpretations.
+Nāgārjuna is sometimes interpreted as teaching that there is a fifth logical quality besides the four typical of Indian logic, but there are disputing interpretations.

-More than One Quality Today
+More than one quality today

 Although the distinction between affirmation and denial is rarely supported today, you might try to argue that some other distinctions in the structure of assertion could be thought of as differences of logical quality.
 One might argue, for instance, that the distinction between sequents with empty and non-empty antecedents amounts to a distinction between logical consequences and logical assertions.
 Alternately one might claim that both forms are really just logical assertions in the metalanguage, and are not statements at all in the object language, since the turnstile isn't in the object language.
-Similarly you might argue that a modern language which includes both an assertion mechanism, and a "retraction" mechanism (such as Diderik Batens' "Adaptive Logics") could be thought of as having two logical qualities "assertion" and "retraction."
+Similarly you might argue that a modern language that includes both an assertion mechanism, and a "retraction" mechanism (such as Diderik Batens' "Adaptive Logics") could be thought of as having two logical qualities "assertion" and "retraction."